 Funding: Hayden Scholars will receive an award of $5,500 for a minimum of 10-week summer internship.
 Additional weeks can be negotiated at $15/hr up to 30hrs/wk.
 Scholars can also apply separately for additional funds for research materials and expenses, research travel and/or travel to present research results at national or international conferences (e.g., AGU, GSA, etc.).
 Please note that any requests for travel will need to comply with all University guidance and regulations concerning COVID-19.

 Eligibility: Preference is given to declared or prospective Earth Science (EASC) and Environmental Studies (ENVS) majors intending to do research with faculty associated with the Department of Earth and Environmental Science (EES).
 Non-majors working with EES faculty, or EASC and ENVS majors working with non-EES faculty will also be considered.
 Emphasis will be placed on independent research that is to be initiated, designed and executed by the student rather than the placement of students into existing faculty research programs.
 A committee consisting of the Undergraduate Chair and a faculty member of EES will review applications and select students each year.

 - Research Proposal: Describe the project you intend to undertake.
 With whom will you work?
 What is exciting, new, or valuable about your project?
 What scientific contribution will it make?
 What do you plan to do?
 How do you plan to do it?
 What are the project’s goals, and why is it important?
 How is it similar to different from your mentor’s ongoing research program? (max 500 words, excluding a list of references)

-In addition, you will need to request a letter of recommendation from your research mentor to send an email directly to firstname.lastname@example.org acknowledging their support and the relationship (if any) between the proposed work and the mentor’s ongoing research program.
+In addition, you will need to request a letter of recommendation from your research mentor through the application process above.
+The letter should acknowledge their support and the relationship (if any) between the proposed work and the mentor’s ongoing research program.